07947613070

 Wedding Photographer Newport Register Office AKA The Mansion House

-Newport Register Office (often mistakenly called ‘Registry Office’) is located within The Mansion House on Stow Circle, near the city centre.
+Newport Register Office is located within The Mansion House on Stow Circle, near Newport city centre.
 It is the nerve centre for all weddings within Newport’s administrative boundaries.
-If you are looking for wedding photographers in Newport, the Mansion House is sure to make for a fantastic day!
+If you are looking for wedding photographers in Newport, the Mansion House is sure to make for a fantastic wedding ceremony before moving on to your reception!

 Newport Register Office Weddings & Registrars

-I have to say that the registrars at Newport are lovely.
+I have always found the registrars at Newport to be lovely.
 They are very accommodating and communicative, keeping the couple and their photographer informed and updated every step of the way.
 It makes for a very smooth wedding day for all parties involved.

-The Mansion House takes up to six weddings a day during the summer from 10 am, although most are later than this.
-On arrival, the registrar’s conduct the bride and groom’s legal interview.
+The Mansion House hosts up to six weddings a day during the summer from 10 am, although most are later.
+On arrival, a registrar conducts the bride and groom’s legal interview.
 They are kept separate if required.
-In this case, it is the groom who has his interview first.
-He then waits in the Liscombe Room with his guests for his bride to eventually walk down the aisle.
+In this case, the groom has his interview first.
+He then waits in the ceremony room with his guests, awaiting his bride to walk down the aisle.

 Read More>> Last Minute Wedding Photography – Photographing Your Wedding at Short Notice.